 1. Decide how much you want to invest

 It’d be nice to get a windfall you can place in the stock market and watch grow.
 But for most people, it comes down to investing a little each month.
-Even if you just have a few dollars to invest each month, there are investment options out there for you.
-So, take a look at your budget and decide how much you can comfortably invest without cutting essential expenses.
+Even if you just have a few dollars to invest each month, there are options out there for you.
+So, take a look at your budget and decide how much you can afford to invest without cutting essential expenses.

 2. Start with retirement